Sea-Grapes/Sea-Grapes/readme.md

 # Hi, I'm Sea Grapes 👋

 I like to build cool projects on the web.
 Sometimes they actually function properly.
-I am also very lazy and basically never finish anything lol

 <details open>
   <summary>✨ Github Stats</summary>